Dystopian literature remains popular with middle school students… and they can’t seem to get enough of this genre.

 I want you to know that this post contains affiliate links.
 As an Amazon Associate, I earn a small fee from any qualifying purchases you make.
 You can read more here.

-- eleven sure dystopian novels that your students will enjoy reading, discussing, debating, and analyzing!
+- thirteen dystopian novels that your students will enjoy reading, discussing, debating, and analyzing!

 1. Unwind by Neal Shusterman